 Aporias of Temporality: Audiovisual (Re-)Configuration in ARTE's Silent Film Program

 This project investigates contemporary silent film scoring provided by ARTE, a public Franco-German television network.
-It reinterprets modern tonal language in this material as well as the transformation processes of audiovisual media between cinema, television and digital networks in the twentieth century.
-Here, the reemergence of historic silent film screenings with live performances decouples music from the image and rematerializes it as a multimedia experience.
+It reinterprets modern tonal language in this material as well as the transformation processes of audiovisual media between cinema, television, and digital networks in the twentieth century.
+Here, the reemergence of classic silent film screenings with live performances decouples music from the image and rematerializes it as a multimedia experience.
 The combination of experiment and preservation enables a productive reflection on institutional and methodological paradigm shifts within cinematic archival culture.

 My research focuses on time-critical silent cinema that has often been implemented in the development of diegetic conjunctions for the sake of propaganda.
-In this way, new music allows one to study the function of dialogue between historical films and a modern soundscape against the backdrop of social change.
+In this way, providing the films with new music allows one to study the function of dialogue between historical films and a modern soundscape against the backdrop of social change.
 By examining original silent films and their musical restoration practices, this project spans over a hundred years of film history, while suggesting new directions for the future study of audiovisual reconfigurations.

 Fig. 1: J’accuse (Abel Gance, France 1919), DVD.

 Fig. 2: The Weavers (Friedrich Zelnik, Germany 1927), DVD.

 Fig. 3: Score, Die Gezeichneten by Thewes, Bernd: The Concert Version; For Flute, Violoncello, Piano and Accordion, after the movie of the same name by Dreyer, Carl Theodor (1922) with Eastern European Jewish and Russian Traditional songs.
 Bernd Thewes publishing company, 2009, p.
 1.